 Our mission is to make delicious ceremonial cacao available in the U.S. and beyond, in a way that way promotes mindfulness, supports sustainable farming, and protects indigenous traditions.

-Soul Lift Cacao is for people living ahead of the curve, who want food that’s both healthy and delicious, and who want their actions to make a positive difference in the world.
-These are entrepreneurs, yoga teachers, gourmet foodies, outdoors-people, spa owners – movers and shakers who feel most alive when they’re learning and growing.
+Soul Lift Cacao is inspired by people who are living ahead of the curve, who want food that’s both healthy and delicious, and who want their actions to make a positive difference in the world.
+These are movers and shakers who feel most alive when they’re learning and growing.

 Unlike most cacao brands in the grocery stores or on the web, we only source from small family farms and collectives with sustainable practices and no GMOs, who create products of superior flavor and sensation.

-We develop direct trade relationships with our suppliers, who all incorporate Mayan indigenous wisdom as they produce the cacao on a human scale.
+We develop direct trade relationships with our suppliers, who incorporate indigenous wisdom as they produce the cacao on a human scale.

 That means selecting beans by hand, and roasting them over a wood fire instead of in a propane oven.